 - Risks of collisions with tall structures where the structure is difficult for an eagle to perceive in flight (e.g. power lines, horizontal axis wind turbines, guy wires).

 Breeding season and levels of disturbance

-- The majority of Wedge-tailed Eagle breeding activity typically occurs between August and January, but this varies between eagle pairs and from year to year.
+- The Wedge-tailed Eagle breeding season is July to January inclusive, noting that in some years this may be extended into February due to the birds breeding for a longer period.
 The breeding season includes the highly sensitive courting period, when birds are at or near the nest assessing levels of disturbance and nest suitability just prior to laying; this courting period most often occurs in July, but may begin with nest lining in June.
+The majority of Wedge-tailed Eagle breeding activity typically occurs between August and January, but this varies between eagle pairs and from year to year.
 In some years chicks will not fledge until as late as March, with disturbance prior to this event potentially causing young birds to attempt to fly before they are fully fledged.

 - The Threatened Species Section may be able to advise on the timing of the current season.

 - If a nesting eagle perceives a disturbance as a threat, even from hundreds of metres away, it may leave its eggs or chicks at risk of cold, heat and predation.
 It may desert its nest site for years and long after the disturbance has ceased.